 M.D.
 Lakes & Campgrounds

 Hear the wet cool down sounds of summer at the Riverdale, Clear and Arm Lake prairie oases as your canoe slices through the still of the heavy early-morning mist.
 The weight of the rod in your casting hand as light and agile as the water lilies spinning on the water’s surface and the memories of your youth dancing in your heart: the slap of fish and the graceful stealth of the heron probing along the shore; the spongy give of the ground beneath your feet as you wander along the riverbank; plucking golden brown marshmallows from the warmth of the camp fire; shrieks of laughter and delight and coyote howls; the quiet hum of insects and the melancholy song of the owl lulling you to peaceful slumber under a shroud of stars…

 Memorial Clock Tower

 Location: 200 – 10 Street

 The Memorial Clock Tower was built to honor those who lost their lives in the First World War and later to include World War Two.
+Recently, recognition was added for lives lost in Afghanistan and Peace Keeping missions around the world.
 Each Remembrance Day, citizens of Wainwright along with the Royal Canadian Legion, gather around this memorial and pay tribute to those who fell in the wars.
 The Memorial Clock Tower was the only structure left standing after the worst fire in the history of small town Alberta swept through Wainwright destroying 70 businesses and 8 homes in the summer of 1929.